jenkinsci/sge-cloud-plugin/README.md

 There are various other [ways to add environment variables](http://stackoverflow.com/questions/5818403/jenkins-hudson-environment-variables/), but the above is one of the most dependable.

-In *Manage Jenkins > Configure System*, add a new cloud of type *LSF Cloud*.
+In *Manage Jenkins > Configure System*, add a new cloud of type *SGE Cloud*.
 Fill in the required information for the newly created cloud.

 # Set Up a Project to run on SGE

-In a project, specify the *Label* that you specified in *LSF Cloud*.
+In a project, specify the *Label* that you specified in *SGE Cloud*.

-Add a *Run job on LSF* build step and specify the batch job script you want to run on SGE.
+Add a *Run job on SGE* build step and specify the batch job script you want to run on SGE.

-Now, when Jenkins runs the project, it will run on the *LSF Cloud* that has the matching label.
+Now, when Jenkins runs the project, it will run on the *SGE Cloud* that has the matching label.

-**Caution:** You can specify additional `qsub` command line options within the *Run job on LSF* build script on lines beginning with #$.
+**Caution:** You can specify additional `qsub` command line options within the *Run job on SGE* build script on lines beginning with #$.
 For example:

     #$ -S /bin/bash

-While this might sometimes be useful, it can cause trouble if your *Run job on LSF* build step inadvertently contains `#$`.
+While this might sometimes be useful, it can cause trouble if your *Run job on SGE* build step inadvertently contains `#$`.
 In particular, this can happen if you comment out a line that begins with `$`:

     #$SOME_COMMAND

-There is no such `qsub` option, so you get the unhelpful message:
+There is no such `qsub` command line option `SOME_COMMAND`, so you get the unhelpful message:

     qsub: Unknown option